developerasun/myCodeBox-web/myJavascript/frontEnd/mySvelte/readme.md

 ## Store

+> The svelte/store module exports functions for creating readable, writable and derived stores.

+> Keep in mind that you don't have to use these functions to enjoy the reactive $store syntax in your components.
+Any object that correctly implements .subscribe, unsubscribe, and (optionally) .set is a valid store, and will work both with the special syntax, and with Svelte's built-in derived stores.

+> This makes it possible to wrap almost any other reactive state handling library for use in Svelte.
+Read more about the store contract to see what a correct implementation looks like.

+### Writable stores

 > Not all application state belongs inside your application's component hierarchy.
 Sometimes, you'll have values that need to be accessed by multiple unrelated components, or by a regular JavaScript module.

 > In Svelte, we do this with stores.
 A store is simply an object with a subscribe method that allows interested parties to be notified whenever the store value changes.
 In App.svelte, count is a store, and we're setting countValue in the count.subscribe callback.